NanJ1a/NanJ1a.github.io/content/about/experience.md

         Responsibility include:

         * Launched an independent coffee brand,developing its visual identity, including logo design and promotional materials.
-        * Created and refined adiverse beverage menu through market research and product experimentation.
+        * Created and refined a diverse beverage menu through market research and product experimentation.
         * Managed all operational processes‑procurement,inventory,financial tracking,and risk control‑to ensure sustainable business performance.
         * Operated a Xiaohongshu(Rednote) account as the brand’s primary marketing channel, growing it to 2000 followers organically.
 Produced 100+ posts/videos since 2024, and achieved 10+ viral pieces, with the top post exceeding 1M views and 10K likes.
         * Designed and launched the café’s website as part of a cohesive brand ecosystem, aligning visual identity with social media content and customer communication.